coderNODEZ/roadway-freight-rate-ai-prediction/README.md

 #### 5.3 December Chart Inputs

-The prediction pipeline is also applied to `december-chart-inputs.csv`.
+The prediction pipeline is also applied to `december_chart_inputs.csv`.

 * Predict `market_index`
 * Predict `quote_signal`